I have a living donor who doesn’t match, what can I do?

 OPTN Kidney Paired Donation Pilot Program (KPDPP)

-Mary wants to donate a kidney to Carlos, but they do not match.
+For example, Mary wants to donate a kidney to Carlos, but they do not match.
 Amir wants to donate to Shauna, but they do not match.
 Mary is a match for Shauna, and Amir matches Carlos.
-Switching donors and recipients in this case allows both transplants to happen.
+Switching donors and recipients in this case allows both transplants to happen, with less risk that the recipient’s body will reject the donor’s kidney.
 This type of transplant is called kidney paired donation or KPD.
 KPD transplants can involve two or more recipient/donor pairs, resulting in more lives saved.

 The KPDPP matches donors and candidates with other pairs who do not match.
-Your transplant team enters your medical information into a national database, managed by the Organ Procurement and Transplantation Network (OPTN).
-We match pairs twice a week, then we work with hospitals to plan the transplants.
+Your transplant team enters your medical information into a national database, managed by the OPTN.
+OPTN staff match pairs twice a week, then works with hospitals to plan the transplants.

 Who can join?

-If you need a kidney transplant, are receiving care at a U.S. transplant hospital, and are on the national organ transplant waitlist, you can join.
+If you need a kidney transplant, are getting care at a U.S. transplant hospital, and are on the organ transplant waitlist, you can join.
 You do not have to be on dialysis.
-You must have a living donor who is willing to donate a kidney, but the donor does not have to be your same blood type.
+You must have a living donor who is willing to donate a kidney, and the donor does not need to have your same blood type.

-You must be at least 18 years old.
-You must be willing to take part in a KPD transplant.
+To be a donor, you must be at least 18 years old.
+You also must be willing to take part in a KPD transplant.
 All donors must complete medical and psychological testing before they can donate.

 What are the beneﬁts of joining the KPDPP?